-Once you know what tasks need to be completed and their estimated duration, allocating resources is much simpler.
+Once you know what tasks must be completed and their estimated duration, allocating resources is much simpler.

-Using an integrated platform like the monday.com Work OS, you can easily create alignment between resource tracking and your project schedule.
+Using an integrated platform like monday work management, you can easily create alignment between resource tracking and your project schedule.
 For example, you can even set up an automated email to contractors to confirm availability before work is due to start.

 3. It helps with risk identification

-Unfortunately, not all project tasks are dependent on things the project team can control.
+Unfortunately, not all project tasks depend on things the project team can control.
 External dependencies can add significant risk to the project schedule.

-The best thing to do is flag external dependencies in the project risk register so business stakeholders are aware of any potential impact and can plan around those events.
+The best thing to do is flag external dependencies in the project risk register so business stakeholders know of any potential impact and can plan around those events.

 How monday.com can help you manage your task dependencies

-On your board, you can edit task durations to understand the impact on the critical path, adjust resource data, and even set up delay alerts.
-It’s easy to maintain orderly project plans with monday.com’s intuitive drag-and-drop functionality.
-The ability to shift things around while maintaining connections between dependent tasks gives you amazing flexibility throughout a project.
+On your project board, you can edit task durations to visualize the impact on the critical path, adjust resource data, and even set up delay alerts.
+The ability to shift things around while maintaining connections between dependent tasks gives you fantastic flexibility throughout a project.